terry-citrix/TokenBroker/README.md

 - Config: A simple configuration service that no inherent access to our data store.
 In particular it never has the Cosmos DB master key.
 By default listens on port 8082.

-- TokenBroker: Its only task is to validate the caller, ensure that the are allowed to do what they're requesting, and then generate and return a Resource Token or Master Key Signature.
+- Broker: Its only task is to validate the caller, ensure that the are allowed to do what they're requesting, and then generate and return a Resource Token or Master Key Signature.
 By default listents on port 8083.

+NOTE: Currently the Auth service has a lot of extra PoC code that is no longer used and which needs to be removed.
+The Config and Broker service currently don't do any authentication, and hence the Broker service also doesn't do any request validation.

 ### Usage
 Create a Cosmos Database account with a name of "Discovery" and a collection of "Tenants", with a